Tribler/software-based-PUF/Source Code/enrollment and testing/slave-23k640-experimental/README.md

 The fast ramp circuit works by driving the 74LVC1G125 LOGIC input pin to the desired Vout.
 Though intended for fast logic switching, the output drive is high enough to exploit as a fast power switch.
-Supply and logic inputs are driven at 3.3V with the OE (output enable) pin pulled LOW for the off state.
-The OE pin is set HIGH (on state) to power the SRAM under a fast ramp condition.
+Supply and logic inputs are driven at 3.3V with the OE (output enable) pin initially set HIGH for the high impedence OFF state, regardless of the voltage on input pin A.  The OE pin is set LOW, removing the latch (ON state) to power the SRAM under a fast ramp condition.
+SRAM can be powered off by setting HI-Z again (set OE pin HIGH).

 Figures show a voltage ramp < 10ns.
 The 23K640 Vcc and Gnd were connected for this test with the SPI lines left floating but this should not affect the ramp.
 A slight amount of ringing is observed but the prototype lacks